Browse by Medical Category

 Dr. Freiberg is an internationally recognized orthopaedic surgeon specializing in minimally invasive hip and knee replacement and partial (unicondylar) knee replacement.
 He performs complex hip and knee revision arthroplasties and fracture treatment.

-Dr. Andrew Freiberg, Chief of the Hip & Knee Replacement Service, and Kristen Wood, NP, share a light moment with a patient during morning rounds
+Dr. Andrew Freiberg, Chief of the Center for Hip & Knee Replacement, and Kristen Wood, NP, share a light moment with a patient during morning rounds

 Dr. Andrew Freiberg is a fellowship-trained Hip and Knee Orthopaedic Surgeon.
 He earned his BA from Northwestern University in 1985 and his MD from the University of Cincinnati College of Medicine in 1989.
 Dr. Freiberg completed his internship in General Surgery and Residency in Orthopaedic Surgery at the University of Michigan Hospitals.
 Following his residency he completed a Hip and Implant Fellowship at Massachusetts General Hospital.

 After working and teaching at the University of Michigan Hospitals for a number of years, Dr. Freiberg returned to MGH in 2000.
-He serves as Vice-Chair of the Department of Orthopaedic Surgery and as Chief of the Hip & Knee Replacement Service.
+He serves as Vice-Chair of the Department of Orthopaedic Surgery and as Chief of the Center for Hip & Knee Replacement.
 He is also an Associate Professor of Orthopaedic Surgery at Harvard Medical School.

 Dr. Freiberg has been invited as a lecturer and visiting professor around the world at conferences, seminars and workshops.